This Slow Cooker Cream of Broccoli Soup is one of my fall favorites.

 Slow Cooker Cream of Broccoli Soup

-While broccoli is the star ingredient, this soup features a lovely blend of flavors:
+While broccoli is the star, this soup features a lovely blend of ingredients, including:

 - Potato